JessieGeorge/HW1_George/src/readme.txt

 menu function prints menu and calls the other classes based on user's choice. in the menu function, outputLocation is set to a folder called HW1_Output in the current directory.
 This is where the output ppm images will be stored.
+A copy of the original image is created, this is what we send to the conversion classes so that the original image is never altered.

 main function reads the input ppm file.